 Utah is likely to thank for most people’s vision of the Old West, or at least that which you see in TV and movies.
 This is thought to base around the appearance of Kane County, which is often used to actually film Westerns against time and again.
 However, it’s also proven to be a hugely popular backdrop for sci-fi movies, too, and is called ‘Little Hollywood’ by some locals!

-Do you have any interesting or fun facts about Utah that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Utah?
+Share them in the comments below!